Updated: October 29, 2025

 Cheapest Workers' Comp Insurance Companies in Vermont

-Vermont businesses can secure cheap workers' comp coverage through NEXT at $66 monthly ($797 annually).
+Vermont businesses can secure the cheapest workers' comp insurance from NEXT at $66 monthly ($797 annually).
 The Hartford and Thimble offer competitive alternatives at $67 per month each, with minimal price differences between providers.
 The table below shows costs from all companies we analyzed:

 NEXT$66$797